Sheriff: 10 dogs, mostly Pit-bulls, found wrapped in trash bags, thrown in ditch

 ROBESON COUNTY, N.C.
-(WBTW) – Robeson County deputies are investigating after 10 dogs, mostly Pit-bulls, were found wrapped in trash bags and thrown into a ditch.
+(WBTW) – In North Carolina, Robeson County deputies are investigating after 10 dogs, mostly Pit-bulls, were found wrapped in trash bags and thrown into a ditch.

 The dogs were found while volunteers were cleaning up along the side of the road during the county’s “Operation Spring Cleaning,” according to Sheriff Burnis Wilkins.